 - In a small saucepan, bring the vegetable broth to a rapid boil.

-- Once couscous is cooked, fluff with a fork and gently stir in fresh spinach and white beans.
+- Once the couscous is tender, fluff with a fork and gently stir in the fresh spinach and white beans.

 - Mix together lemon juice, olive oil, salt, and red pepper flakes.